chandran-jr/ML/README.md

 # ML-projects
-A repository for all my ML projects probably
+A repository for all my ML and DL projects probably